 The Importance of Social Learning in Today’s Workplace

-The current scenario has put a stop to this for the betterment of mankind.
+The current scenario has put a major stop to this.
 But that doesn’t mean socializing or learning through social interactions will or should stop as well.

-Social learning can still exist albeit over a learning management system where informal learning and information flow will continue to flourish under the garb of social interactions.
+Social learning can still exist albeit over a learning management system where informal learning and information flow will continue to flourish as a digital format of social interactions and learning.

 Importance of Social Learning at Work